Welcome to Global Landcare, a non-profit organisation supporting overseas communities to sustain their land, water and biodiversity.

 This book has been published by Australian Centre for International Agricultural Research (ACIAR) with support from James Cook University.

-Global Landcare is proud to be co hosting this conference in partnership with Fiji National University and invite you to be a part.
+Global Landcare was proud to be co hosting this Landcare training and conference in partnership with Fiji National University.

 International Conference on Landcare and Sustainable Agriculture in the Indo-Pacific